talkpython/installing-python/install-python.md

 uv python install 3.12 3.13 3.14
 ```

 Note there's no `--default` here.
-Only one version at a time can own the plain `python` command, so leave `--default` off when installing extra versions — otherwise you'll quietly repoint `python` at whichever version you installed last.
+Only one version at a time can own the plain `python` command, so leave `--default` off when installing extra versions.
+Otherwise you'll quietly repoint `python` at whichever version you installed last.
 Each version is always reachable by its full name (`python3.12`, `python3.13`) regardless.

 List installed versions, including any that came with your system: